getify/You-Dont-Know-JS/types & grammar/ch3.md

 # You Don't Know JS: Types & Grammar
 # Chapter 3: Natives

-Several times in Chapters 1 and 2, we alluded to various built-ins, usually called "natives", like `String` and `Number`.
+Several times in Chapters 1 and 2, we alluded to various built-ins, usually called "natives," like `String` and `Number`.
 Let's examine those in detail now.

 Here's a list of the most commonly used natives: